AmitKumarDas/metac/README.md

-# Metac
+# Metac `pronounced [meta-see]`
 It is metacontroller and more.
-This will have additional custom resources as required by OpenEBS.
+This has additional custom resources as required by OpenEBS.
+It will also package itself to be imported as a library by other Kubernetes operator based projects.

 Metac follows the same licensing as that of Metacontroller i.e. [Apache License 2.0](LICENSE).

 The original metacontroller project details is listed below.